Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 18 Agustus 2025 17.34.40 UTC
+- WIB: Senin, 18 Agustus 2025 18.25.46 UTC
-- WITA: Senin, 18 Agustus 2025 18.34.40 UTC
+- WITA: Senin, 18 Agustus 2025 19.25.46 UTC
-- WIT: Senin, 18 Agustus 2025 19.34.40 UTC
+- WIT: Senin, 18 Agustus 2025 20.25.46 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"It is during our darkest moments that we must focus to see the light."

-Kategori: technology
+Kategori: inspirational